lawrencejones/parse-cate/README.md

 ## Just Collecting Info
-To just pick up the information about exercises, modules, what-not and just run with it, feel free to call the command  return
+To just pick up the information about exercises, modules, what-not and just run with it, feel free to call the command

-    `python LocalParser.py`  return
+    `python LocalParser.py`

 from the `src` folder.
 This will then ask for your login details, term time etc. Using these credentials it will proceed to login to CATe, process the content and spit it out in the terminal.